gkyurkchiyski/slack_messaging_app/README.txt

-Flask application that uses Python slack_sdk.
-The application has a route called send_message that will invoke a handler function that sends a message recieved by the client in JSON format to a designated channel.
-After that I containerized that applicaion using a Dockerfile and then I created a Kubernetes deployment and Kubernetes service based on the Docker image.
-Then I deployed that service to a Kubernetes cluster.
+Flask-based web application that integrates with Slack using the python-slack-sdk.
+The application exposes a /send_message route that accepts JSON payloads from clients and forwards the message to a designated Slack channel through the Slack API.

+The application was containerized using Docker, and a Kubernetes deployment and service were created to orchestrate and expose the application within a Kubernetes cluster.
+The service was successfully deployed and tested in the cluster environment.

-I also created some unit tests for the service.
+To ensure reliability and correctness, I also implemented a set of unit tests to validate the message handling logic and Slack API interactions.

+Key Technologies: Python, Flask, Slack SDK, Docker, Kubernetes (Deployment, Service), Unit Testing (pytest).